 And, the photojournalist would simply take pictures to document the actual fashion show, without directing anyone or setting up any scenes.
 Or, the photojournalist might take pictures of real people wearing the clothing, but again, without any direction or scene modification.

 The editorial photographer is doing it to illustrate a story about fashion, but the commercial photographer’s intent would be to sell the clothing line.
-The images may be identical, but the intent is what distinguishes commercial photography from editorial photography.
+The images may be identical, but the intent is what distinguishes commercial

 And, that intent makes an important legal difference.
 If you’re using an image to promote a product or service, you must have signed release forms from any models used–whether these are professional models or simply people in your image–and you must have a signed property release form from the owners of any property that is visible within the image.
 The word property would signify the clothing in our example here.